Blog posts for tags/windows

 'stopped'

-Initially I thought to expose and provide a complete set of APIs to handle all aspects of service handling including start(), stop(), restart(), install(), uninstall() and modify() but I soon realized that I would have ended up reimplementing what pywin32 already provides at the cost of overcrowding psutil API (see my reasoning here).
-I think psutil should really be about monitoring, not about installing and modifying system stuff, especially something as critical as a Windows service.
+Initially I thought about providing a full set of APIs to handle all aspects of service management, including start(), stop(), restart(), install(), uninstall() and modify().
+However, I soon realized I would have ended up reimplementing what pywin32 already provides, at the cost of overcrowding the psutil API (see my reasoning here).
+I think psutil really focuses on monitoring, not on installing and modifying system components, especially something as critical as a Windows service.

 Considerations about Windows services

-For those of you who are not familiar with Windows, a service is something, generally an executable (.exe), which runs at system startup and keeps running in background.
-We can say they are the equivalent of a UNIX init script.
-All service are controlled by a "manager" which keeps track of their status and metadata (e.g. description, startup type) and with that you can start and stop them.
-It is interesting to note that since (most) services are bound to an executable (and hence a process) you can reference the process via its PID:
+Typically, a Windows service is an executable (.exe) that runs at system startup and continues running in the background.
+It is roughly the equivalent of a UNIX init script.
+All services are controlled by a "manager", which keeps track of their status and metadata (e.g. description, startup type).
+It is interesting to note that since (most) services are bound to an executable (and hence a process) you can reference them via their process PID:

 >>> s = psutil.win_service_get('sshd')